Mukul703/Power_BI/End-to-End-Power-BI-Project-3/README.md

 ## Data Preparation

 - Loaded raw CSV data into **Google BigQuery** and connected it to **Power BI**.
-- Explored and cleaned data using:
+- Used **SQL in BigQuery** for data exploration and transformation:
-  - **SQL in BigQuery** for aggregations and conditional logic
+  - Applied aggregations and conditional logic.
-    - Calculated `AVG(Purchase Price)` by Sales Type
+  - Calculated average purchase price by sales type.
-    - Set `SQM = 100` where `no_rooms = 3` to normalize area data
+  - Normalized area data by setting `SQM = 100` where `no_rooms = 3`.
-  - **Power Query Editor** for transformation:
+- Used **Power Query Editor** for further data cleaning:
-    - Removed duplicates and renamed columns
+  - Removed duplicates and renamed columns for clarity.
   - Replaced null values:
     - `Inflation Rate` → 1.85
     - `Yield on Mortgage Credit Bonds` → 1.47
-    - Applied column profiling and data quality checks
+  - Performed column profiling and data quality checks.
-- Final dataset was cleaned and structured for Power BI reporting and modeling.
+- Final dataset was cleaned, structured, and ready for reporting and DAX modeling in Power BI.

 ## Custom Columns Created